jamdominguez/React-Online_Shop/README.md

 # React-Online_Shop
 Development of the online shop example with two projects.
-The first using React with "classic" state and the second using React with Hooks (version 16.8)
+The first using React with "classic" state and the second using React with Hooks (version 16.8) and Context.

 # Online Shop without Hooks